Free Webinars Matched Pair Tests for Data With Nondetects

 Materials from the webinar (including slides and info) can also be downloaded as a zip file: Download here

-2. Fitting Distributions to Data with Nondetects Making the most of small datasets with nondetects.
+2. Fitting Distributions to Data with Nondetects How to decide which distribution best fits your data.
+Making the most of small datasets with nondetects.

-3. Testing Groups of Data With Multiple DLs “ANOVA-type” tests and multiple comparison tests with nondetects.
+3. Testing Groups of Data With Multiple DLs Analogs to Analysis of Variance and the Kruskal-Wallis tests for data with nondetects at multiple detection limits.
+Also, how to perform multiple comparison tests with nondetects.

 5. Correlation and Regression for Data with Nondetects You can do it all, without substituting fabricated values.

 6. Trend Analysis for Data with Nondetects Are concentrations changing over time?
 Can I tell even when there are multiple detection limits used?